fahdleroi/aws-serverless-grc-portal/README.md

 ![Architecture Diagram](./images/AWS%20CRUD%20APIGATEWAY%20ARCHI.png)

 ## 🔐 Security & Governance (IAM)
 Following the **Principle of Least Privilege**, each microservice is isolated.

-### 🛡️ IAM Policy Evidence
 Below is the JSON structure applied to the `DeleteTodoFunction` role, restricting access ONLY to the delete action on our specific table:

 ```json
 {